kestra-io/docs/content/blogs/2024-10-08-dbt-kestra.md

 ```

-## Using Task Runners to Scale Compute for dbt
+## Scale Compute for dbt with Task Runners

 In the example above:

 - The `sync` task retrieves the latest version of a dbt project from Git, making it accessible within your Kestra namespace.
 Since `disabled` is set to `true`, this step is only run if enabled.
 - The `dbt_build` task then launches a `dbt build` command in a Docker container, which provides an isolated, consistent environment for running dbt.
 This approach ensures your build processes remain portable and repeatable.

-## Leveraging Docker for Isolation
+## Use Docker for Isolation

 By default, Docker is used here as the task runner, meaning each `dbt build` task runs in a controlled, containerized environment.
 This setup is ideal for standard dbt workloads, providing the necessary dependencies without affecting your underlying infrastructure.

-## Scaling with Kubernetes for Compute-Intensive Workloads
+## Scale with Kubernetes for Compute-Intensive Workloads

 For larger workloads, such as dbt projects with hundreds of models or more complex data transformations, you can switch to Kubernetes for on-demand resource scaling: